Building Apps

 }

-1. Add an SVG icon named icon.svg in to your publish root.
-This icon is used when the App is focused and also shown in the menu when the App is embedded in the menu.
+2. Add an SVG icon named icon.svg in your publish root.
+This icon is used in the menu and when the App is focused.

-7. On the right-hand pane, select and add the Sites you would like the App to be published to.
-Switch to the Site or refresh your Console in order for the App to embed.
+8. On the right-hand pane, select and add the Sites you’d like the App to be published to.
+Refresh the Console to see it embedded.